MattiSG/SemWiktionary/README.md

 Offer a complete graph database and a Java API to access it that provides the following information about a word:

 1. Definitions.
-2. Semantical relations with other words, such as synonymy, antonymy, parnoymy…
+2. Semantical relations with other words, such as synonyms, antonyms, paronyms…
 3. _[Lexical class](http://en.wikipedia.org/wiki/Part_of_speech) (or “part of speech”)._ **— not available yet**

 Example